• Skip to primary navigation

 📖 Recipe

-3 bottles of butterfly pea lemon soda
+three bottles of butterfly pea lemonade

 Butterfly Pea Tea Lemonade Recipe

 This butterfly pea tea lemonade is refreshingly sweet, tangy and fragrant.
-Not only is it easy to make, but it also looks inviting, making it perfect as an afternoon treat or for parties.
+Not only is it easy to make, but it also looks inviting, making it perfect as an afternoon treat or party refreshment.
 Say goodbye to store-bought lemonade now and use this recipe which comes with several health benefits, ranging from helping to reduce stress and anxiety to improving your digestion and protecting you against free radicals!

-5 from 41 votes
+5 from 45 votes

 Print Pin Rate